mmbman/Katagiri/1986-03-08-Triple-Treasure-Lecture-1.md

 I think *take refuge* [does not mean] to escape from the human world or to escape [from one thing to another].
 In Japanese, to take refuge is called *namu kie*.
 In Sanskrit, *namo* means full devotion or throwing away your body and mind. *Namo* means total devotion, full devotion to.

 *Full devotion* means just like the relation between your thought [...] and your stomach.
-Your stomach and your thought seem to be different; stomach is kind of different from your thought.
-But stomach is exactly the same as your thought, because it’s a very close relation: if \[your thought becomes upset, then] you have a stomach ache, stomach upset.
+Your stomach and your thought seem to be different.
+Stomach is kind of different from your thought, but stomach is exactly the same as your thought because it’s a very close relation: if [your thought becomes upset, then] you have a stomach ache, stomach upset.
 So they are two, but they are not two, [they are] exactly working together, without leaving any trace of the stomach [or] of the thought.
 That is the reality where your stomach and thought work together.

 So that is called *full devotion*.
 And that is, in English we say *take refuge in*.
 Or another expression in English is to *go to Buddha for guidance*.
 But anyway, *take refuge in* means total, full devotion.

 #### 14:00